 I lived in Orange County, a suburb of Los Angeles, for years when the smog was really terrible.
 That was way back in the 1970's.
 But I also spent a lot of spare time along the coast of the LA area.
 The smog has been cleared up some, making the inland areas better, but it is always better to be at the beach if you are going to live in La La land.

 I really like parts of LA, like the Santa Monica and Brentwood area, as well as Marina Del Rey, Palos Verdes (and beaches north) and parts of Long Beach, like Belmont Shore.
-It is extra nice at the beaches of Orange County, like Newport Beach, with her back bays and fancy boats, Lido Isle, etc and also Laguna Beach with a mediterranean feel above the cliffs.
+It is extra nice at the beaches of Orange County, like Newport Beach, with her back bays and fancy boats, Lido Isle, etc and also Laguna Beach with the Mediterranean feel above the cliffs.

-The Rose Parade is the great equalizer when those publications come out with best places to live.
-I am always amused when they pick some place that is 30 degrees below zero while LA is basking in 70 degree weather.
+The Rose Parade is the great equalizer when those publications come out with the best places to live.
+I am always amused when they pick someplace that is 30 degrees below zero while LA is basking in 70-degree weather.
 But with LA, again, it is where you live and where you work that can make a big difference.
 You need to avoid a big commute, especially a big freeway commute, which will improve your Los Angeles quality of life.
 You need to be well educated offering a service that is in demand, because LA ain't cheap, even with the price declines due to the housing crash.

 So, there are pressures for house prices to increase in the LA area, partly due to investors buying up a large portion of the real estate.
 Where real estate prices go from here is anyone's guess, but there may be jobs related to the construction industry as new home construction shows signs of life.